goodlyjunk/annotator-content-analysis/README.md

 ####To run the Docker server

-Go to the project directory and follow the instructions below:
+Go to the project directory:

-1. Open up the Docker Quickstart Terminal and wait for the machine to start running.
-2. On OSX, run `eval $(docker-machine env default)`.
-3. Run `docker-compose up`.
+1. Run `docker-compose up`.

-The server should now be up and running.
-Initialize it by running `./init_docker.sh`. **[Perhaps not necessary to run ./init_docker.sh?]**
+2. Run `./init_docker.sh`.

+Once the containers are seeded, run `docker-compose start`.
 After this, you should be able to make your first query.

 **Note:** If you are setting up Docker a second time, you may want to first remove the database container with `docker-compose rm db`.